 VA will discontinue health care and services, including medications, to veterans or beneficiaries who are identified as fugitive felons.
 A fugitive felon includes any person who is fleeing to avoid custody or confinement after a felony conviction, any person who is fleeing to avoid prosecution for a felony, and any person who is violating a condition of probation or parole imposed for committing a felony.
 While the VA might not immediately find out about a warrant, not telling the VA does not solve this problem because then the veteran is creating an overpayment which he or she will be responsible for paying back.
 If you are a fugitive felon, you must contact the agency which issued the felony warrant, not the VA, to correct any mistaken identity or other error, to have the warrant resolved, or to surrender.
 Evidence that the warrant has been satisfied should be provided to your local VA regional office.

 Once the veteran is released, he or she is entitled to resume the pre-incarceration disability payments as of the day of release.
-The veteran must, however, notify the VA within one year of the release in order to receive all of the benefits to which he or she is entitled.
+The veteran must, however, notify the VA within one year of the release in order to receive all of the VA services and veterans benefits to which he or she is entitled.
 A veteran may even notify VA of the anticipated release date ahead of time once he or she has some official prison or parole board paperwork showing the scheduled release.

 According to http://www.ladanlaw.com/orlando-criminal-defense-attorney, veterans should know that some areas across the United States have begun to develop special courts for veterans which provide alternatives to a traditional criminal justice system and focus on providing help and treatment for veterans rather than simply focusing on punishment for the crime.
 These courts are known as Veterans’ Courts.
 You can research the different types and what states have them here.
 Make sure you inform your defense attorney of your veteran status.

-Finally, it is important to know that being incarcerated does not bar a veteran from applying for disability compensation benefits.
+Finally, it is important to know that being incarcerated does not bar a veteran from applying for disability compensation benefits at their nearest VA.
 If you have a service-connected disability, you can file your claim and establish your right to benefits while still incarcerated so that you will have more of the help you need once you are released.
 In addition, you have a right to have an attorney help you with appealing VA decisions as to your disability compensation.
 Help is available if you are denied compensation or if you are assigned a disability rating which does not reflect the severity of your disability.